 Manage end users

-End users are the consumers of your tenant's published Applications.
+End users are the consumers of your workspace's published Applications.
 Anyone who connects an AI client to your MCP server, signs into your web app, or grants a workload access to your APIs is an end user.
-They are not members of your tenant.
+They are not workspace members.
 See Members vs End Users.

 Where to find it